-- We may incur losses in the future and we may not achieve or maintain profitability due to pricing pressure and less than optimum capacity and asset utilisation rates, intense competition, ability to manage costs, ability to meet licence conditions and export obligations. - Our ability to innovate our service offerings, delivery models, procurement and financing models, our ability to manage fixed and semi-variable costs when there is uncertainty of future revenue may impact our profitability and ability to sustain our business - Our ability to qualify for high value Government contracts, increasing exposure to Government contracts may affect working capital and expose to additional risks of compliance and litigations. - Our Information and communication technology (ICT) strategy of play of offering end-to-end managed services may not materialize, which could adversely affecting our business strategy and growth - Customer retentions, cancellations and renewals may fail to meet our projections, negatively affect revenue and adversely impact our profitability and operations - Our network centric services are subject to following specific risks: - o Disruptions to our network infrastructure may increase our expenses and cause us to lose customers due to bad service levels
+- We may incur losses in the future and we may not achieve or maintain profitability due to pricing pressure and less than optimum capacity and asset utilization rates, intense competition, ability to manage costs, ability to meet licence conditions and export obligations. - Our ability to innovate our service offerings, delivery models, procurement and financing models, our ability to manage fixed and semi-variable costs when there is uncertainty of future revenue may impact our profitability and ability to sustain our business. - Our ability to qualify for high value Government contracts, and increasing exposure to Government contracts may affect working capital and expose to additional risks of compliance and litigations. - Customer retentions, cancellations and renewals may fail to meet our projections, negatively affect revenue and adversely impact our profitability and operations. - Our network connectivity services are subject to following specific risks:

-- o Our ability to cover the entire geography across which we propose to operate may face technical and structural obstacles that could impact our growth of our network business and retention of existing customers - o Additional licensing fee and changes in spectrum allocation may adversely impact our wireless service delivery of our network - o Due to declining revenue contribution relative to increases in related sales volume, our network business may experience declining growth rates in the future. - Significant changes in licencing or delicencing or the levy of additional fees for existing or new spectrum may adversely affect our business - o Limitation of overall capacity of the infrastructure and our reliance on other service providers may limit expansion - Our Data Center services are subject to following specific risks: - o Due to huge demands of power, our data centers may not be competitive in terms of environmentally protective features, and our ability to manage power costs may adversely affect operations and profitability - o Disruption in availability of power and alternative fuel may affect our profitability - o Longer implementation cycle may result in working capital shortfall, anticipated capital requirements may not be met with short term funds generated from operations - Our digital services are subject to following specific risks: - Our ability to meet the changing demands with redefined service offerings may affect our profitability and operations - o Security breaches may have material adverse effect on our customers and thereby operations and profitability - o Failure to meet the specified Service Level Agreements SLAs and quality on sub-contracting of sensitive segments of customer contracts may affect the profitability and ability to continue the business - o Lack of improvement in skills, evolving tools and applications, emergence of enterprise software suites, artificial intelligence, robotics, machine learning and ability to hire and retain highly skilled employees may affect the growth and profitability.
+- Additional licensing fee and changes in spectrum allocation may adversely impact our wireless service delivery of our network business.

+Due to declining revenue contribution relative to increases in related sales volume, our network business may experience declining growth rates in the future. o Contingent liabilities due to demands made by the Department of Telecommunications on revenues, which are presently disputed by the Company and pending before High Court of Madras. - Our Data Center services are subject to following specific risks: - Due to their huge demands of power, our data centers ("Data Centers") may not be competitive in terms of environmentally protective features, and our ability to manage power costs may adversely affect operations and profitability. - Disruption in availability of power and alternative fuel may affect our profitability - Longer implementation cycle may result in working capital shortfall, anticipated capital requirements may not be met with short term funds generated from o operations We may be unable to access capital to sufficiently fund the expansion of our data center footprint to meet customer expansion requirements. - Our digital services are subject to following specific risks:

+o Our inability to meet the changing demands with redefined service offerings may adversely affect our profitability and operations. - Security breaches may have material adverse effect on our customers and thereby operations and profitability. - Failure to meet the specified Service Level Agreements ("SLAs") and quality on sub-contracting of sensitive segments of customer contracts may affect the profitability and ability to continue the business. - Lack of improvement in skills, evolving tools and applications, emergence of enterprise software suites, artificial intelligence, robotics, machine learning and ability to hire and retain highly skilled employees may affect the growth and profitability.